Can Lifestyle Changes Really Improve Your Sex Life?

 • Create a relaxing bedtime routine (no doom scrolling!)

-• Keep the bedroom cool, quiet, and screen-free
+• Keep your bedroom cool, quiet, and relaxing

 Anxiety, depression, shame, and unresolved trauma can all interfere with intimacy.
 Your emotional world shows up in your sexual experiences…whether you talk about it or not.

-• Body-based practices like somatic therapy or guided imagery
+• Explore body-based practices like somatic therapy or guided imagery

-• What kind of touch feels good to you now?
+• What kind of touch feels good to me now?

-• What do you need to feel emotionally safe and sexually open?
+• What do I need to feel emotionally safe and sexually safe?

 7. Rebuild Intimacy With Your Partner